mdsebald/cerlc/README.md

 # Example Code
 crc_defn = :cerlc.init(:crc32_c)

-# data may be a binary of list of bytes
+# data may be a binary or list of bytes
 crc = :cerlc.calc_crc(data, crc_defn)

 ```